 The genesis of the universe.
 It’s hard to imagine anything happening before the Big Bang, and rightly so.
 This is because time itself was created at that moment.
 So what happened before this “moment of creation”?
 Is it worth pondering this enigmatic and controversial question?
 We think so.

 Because of the nature of the question, it tends to be controversial among physicists.
 Many claim the question itself makes no sense and refuse to think about it.
 And in a way, it doesn’t make sense.
 If time didn’t exist before the Big Bang, how could anything happen before it?
 Our concept of ‘before and after’ (as we know it) relies on our understanding of time and the concept of ’cause and effect’.

 An analogous question would be “What’s north of the North Pole?”
 The question has no meaningful answer due to our understanding and definition of ‘north’.

 This puts the question in a strictly theoretical realm.
 We’re going to explore several different hypotheses on what happened before the Big Bang, put forth by a few of the world’s leading theoretical physicists.

 The Big Bang

-Think of our universe (and reality as we know it) as a deflated balloon that was compressed to a miniscule point.
-If you were an ant living on the outside of that deflated balloon, and someone were to blow real hard into it, the space (the balloon’s outer surface) would appear to rapidly expand.
+Imagine our universe (and reality as we know it) as a deflated balloon that was compressed to a miniscule point.
+If you were an ant living on the outside of that deflated balloon, and someone was to blow hard into it, the space (the balloon’s outer surface) would appear to rapidly expand.
 That first initial hard breath is what is known as the Big Bang.
-During this short ‘inflationary period’, space/time (and the matter within it) was expanding faster than light.
+During this short inflationary period, spacetime (and the matter within it) was expanding faster than light.
 It eventually slowed and cooled.
 This cooling is what allowed complex matter to form, like stars and planets.
-The universe is still undergoing a similar expansion, but it is much slower than the initial ‘big bang’.
+The universe is still undergoing a similar expansion, but it is much slower than the initial big bang.